-I won’t be writing today’s post (awww) but…. today we do have a very special and lovely featured guest here today.
+Guess what?
+I won’t be writing today’s post but today we do have a very special and lovely featured guest here today.

 Self-Love in Today’s World